kosma/gitlab-art/README.md

 ## Bugs and limitations

 * Multiple Gitlab instances are not supported (and would be non-trivial to support).
-* Error handling is very rudimentary: any non-tribial exceptions simply propagate until Python dumps a stack trace.
+* Error handling is very rudimentary: any non-trivial exceptions simply propagate until Python dumps a stack trace.
 * Logging could be improved.
 * Format of the `artifacts.yml` file is not checked and is barely documented.
 * Some breakage may occur with non-trivial use cases.
 * Like with any other build system, security depends on trusting the developer not to do anything stupid.
+In particular, paths are not sanitized; with enough ingenuity one could probably escape the build directory and wreak havoc.
 * There is no `uninstall` command.
 If you changed artifact versions and need to have a clean slate, it's highly recommended to run `git clean -dfx` (beware,
   however: any local changes to your working copy will be lost without warning).